 By pairing an HSA with a high-deductible health plan (HDHP), employees are better able to pay for many out-of-pocket medical expenses not covered by the insurance plan while saving for future needs – even those of retirement.

-No wonder a Devenir study recently found that HSA assets have grown to an estimated $34.7 billion spread across 18.2 million accounts as of June 2016.
-That represents a 22% year-over-year increase in HSA assets and a 25% increase for accounts.
+No wonder a Devenir study found that HSA assets had grown to an estimated $7 billion spread across 20 million accounts as of December 2016.
+That represents a 22% year-over-year increase in HSA assets and a 20% increase for accounts.

 Let’s look at some of the many HSA benefits driving this growth among workers and ultimately responsible for all the warm, fuzzy feelings.

 A Relationship That Pays Off

 If you contribute to your HSA via payroll deductions, the funds go into the account pre-tax.
 HSA contributions you make manually are likewise tax deductible.

 In 2017, the maximum contribution that can be made for employees with single coverage is $3,400, and the maximum contribution for employees with family coverage is $6,750.

 When these funds are used to pay for eligible expenses, that money is… yup, you guessed it, tax-free.